cloudbase1/FRCProrammingElective/README.md

 # FRCProrammingElective

-This repository will contain materila used in the FRC 4561 Programming Elective.
+This repository will contain material used in the FRC 4561 Programming Elective.